 This course covers how to apply fundamental auditing strategies to any QMS scheme, as well as how to identify and grade nonconformities and prepare a medical device audit report in accordance with the identified criteria.
 The course also focuses on applying these fundamental principles when auditing a medical device manufacturer’s quality management system.

-By the end of this training, you will be able to:
+By the end of this training, learners will be able to:

-- Plan, conduct, report and follow up on an audit of a quality management system to establish conformity (or otherwise) with audit criteria (e.g., ISO 13485:2016)
+Plan, conduct, report and follow up an audit of a quality management system to establish conformity (or otherwise) with audit criteria (e.g., ISO 13485:2016)